 Location: Underway to the Azores

-Today marks the half way point for our first leg across the Atlantic, with a whopping 1150 nautical miles under our belt thus far.
-We have made it past the United States and Canadian Economic Exclusion zones, past over the continental shelf, made new friends, seen whales/dolphins/sharks, been hit by flying fish while helming, and we’ve learned a whole bunch of cool factoids, but it is only DAY 20!
+Today marks the halfway point for our first leg across the Atlantic, with a whopping 1150 nautical miles under our belt thus far.
+We have made it past the United States and Canadian Economic Exclusion zones, passed over the continental shelf, made new friends, seen whales/dolphins/sharks, been hit by flying fish while helming, and we’ve learned a whole bunch of cool factoids, but it is only DAY 20!
 We have had the absolute pleasure of being able to use sail power alone for a number of those 1150 miles.
-Last night we were surrounded by squalls but even though they can rain on us they cannot ruin our quest for bright stars and beautiful sunrises, which we found after the brief rain.
+Last night we were surrounded by squalls, but even though they can rain on us, they cannot ruin our quest for bright stars and beautiful sunrises, which we found after the brief rain.